 And here are some more instructions

 We’ve always prided ourselves on providing the most accurate possible data and that involves the discerning, knowledgeable eyes of our Price Squad team.
 The process depends on a keen eye for detail, the available variants of a particular item and squeaky clean mint condition!
-Here’s some important factors to keep in mind as you’re getting started -
+Here are some important factors to keep in mind as you’re getting started -

-Condition! - all pricing assigned to listings must be in Near Mint condition.
+- Condition.
+All pricing assigned to listings must be in Near Mint condition.
 In the system, this will tend to be denoted by the term “new.”
 Although, “used” or "Near Mint" listings may also be Mint.
 We do not want to include anything out of box either!
 If you want to be sure, you can click the title of closed sale to proceed to the actual marketplace link

-Price anomalies! - if a particular listing seems inordinately high or low compared to the estimated value and other recent assigned listings, we should take a closer look at the listing.
+- Price anomalies.
+If a particular listing seems inordinately high or low compared to the estimated value and other recent assigned listings, we should take a closer look at the listing.
 Always reference the Estimated Value of an item before matching a listing to it.

-Lots! - a big no-no for adding listings to the database is lots of more than one item.
+- Lots.
+A big no-no for adding listings to the database is lots of more than one item.
 Since we can’t reliably break the price per item down when more than one item is sold in one sale, we can’t include those kinds of sales in the database.

 So now we know the basics, how do we get started?

-Once you’re logged in, you’re going to click “Curation” at the top bar.
+Once you’re logged in, you’re going to click Curation at the top bar.
 You’ll see a bunch of options open up beneath that.
 So we can get started assigning listings, first, we have to take some listings.
 So get busy clicking the “Take Listings” button!